abwilf/mmfusion/README.md

 BASE_PATH = '/z/abwilf/mmf' # the path to this directory
 ```

 Create and save a file called `azure_secrets.json`, with the following code inside.
 If you decide to use azure for speech recognition in the future, this is where your API information will go.
+If you are using this from the CHAI lab, contact me for our keys.
 ```
 {
     "cognitive_key": "temp",